JRigby50/TinCan/.github/PULL_REQUEST_TEMPLATE/feature_template.md

 closes #

-## A brief decription of the new feature.
+## A brief description of the new feature.

 A short description of the added functionality requested.